Carlo-F/CS50W/README.md

 ### Additional information

-#### Web application functionality
+#### Web application functionalities
-List of the main functionalities of the project:
+A list of the main functionalities of this web application:
 - user registration and login
 - creation and modification of scout activity sheets
 - activity sheets search with various possibilities: